 “The follow-up care has been great, with regular specialist appointments and scans to monitor my progress, and check for any new cancer growths.
 It was during one of those visits back to Auckland City Hospital that I spotted information about the Auckland Health Foundation.”

 “After meeting with the Auckland Health Foundation team, I decided to make a monthly donation.
-It’s the perfect way for me personally to say ‘thank you’, as it supports the amazing DHB staff who cared for me, while helping all those like me who find themselves in hospital.
+It’s the perfect way for me personally to say ‘thank you’, as it supports the amazing DHB staff who cared for me, and helps all those like me who find themselves in hospital.”

 “Unfortunately my February CT scan showed new cancer growth, which has meant more chemo, but I’ve stayed optimistic and I feel really lucky I’m in New Zealand.
 I am so thankful to everyone who continues to care for me, and I feel emotional when I see other patients, as I know what they’re going through.
 But I also know they are in the best place, and that my donation helps ensure we will all continue to get care of the highest quality.”

-“Our donors are the power behind healthcare advancements that wouldn’t otherwise be possible, and we can’t thank Janice enough for the difference she is making.
-We know our clinicians and patients are so grateful for that life-changing and life-saving support.”
+“Our donors are the power behind advancements and innovations that wouldn’t otherwise be possible, and we can’t thank Janice enough for the difference she is making.”